REGISTERING YOUR VEHICLE OR VESSEL IN IOWA WITHOUT A REGISTRATION AND/OR TITLE

 Once the investigation is complete:

 The IA DNR will determine the steps you need to complete to get the vehicle or vessel registered and/or titled in your name.
-After six weeks, you will be notified that one or more of the following action steps may be required as result of the investigation, in order for you to be approved to transfer ownership of your vehicle/vessel.
+Approximately twelve weeks later, you will be notified that one or more of the following action steps may be required as result of the investigation, in order for you to be approved to transfer ownership of your vehicle/vessel.

 Upon review of the completed paperwork and any additional steps requested above, you will be notified in writing of your approval to obtain a title and registration through your county recorder’s office.
 You will use your approval letter in lieu of a signed title and/or registration by the seller to transfer your vehicle and vessel into your name.